sergejsha/edge-to-edge/README.md

 # How?

-1. Remove `android:fitSystemWindows` attrobute everywhere from layouts, if present.
+1. Remove `android:fitSystemWindows` attribute everywhere from layouts, if present.
 2. Configure transparent colors of the status and navigation bars in `res/values/styles.xml` by extending a theme without the action bar like `Theme.MaterialComponents.Light.NoActionBar` or `Theme.Design.Light.NoActionBar` or similar.

 ```xml